 I waited, sunning myself on the deck, reading.
 It was a very pleasant day.
 Most of the boats that were here in the morning seemed to belong to flotillas and they all had left by now.
 As the afternoon progressed a new batch of flotilla boats came in groups of two or three at a time.
 A small one came next to me.
 She was operated by an elderly British couple and they were having a most difficult time anchoring.
 I helped them, that is, I anchored and tied their boat, partly by a sense of altruism and partly to prevent any damage to mine.
 This was the second day of sailing in their life!
 They were very grateful and chatty.
 They insisted on inviting me for a drink, but I declined thanking them and asking for a rain check.
 I was nervous that I might not get to the airport in time.

 It was 4:00 PM and there was no sign of either the taxi driver nor of the motor scooter store proprietor.
 No other taxi had shown up all afternoon.
 The waiter of the restaurant adjacent to Thetis was very helpful and spend over ¾ of an hour telephoning to various taxi drivers.
 No luck.
 It seems that there was a wedding somewhere nearby and all the local folks, including taxi drivers, were invited.
 The uninvited taxi drivers must be driving other guests who did not have cars.
 Also tomorrow was the date that St. Gerasimos, the patron saint of Cephalonia, died which makes it here one of the most sacred and festive days of the year.
 As I was absorbing all these complexities, I saw with the corner of my eye a taxi driving down the road.
 I ran after it and waived.
 No, it was not free, the driver explains, he was to wait for a group of people who were to be transported in 1 hour to the wedding.
-I explain to him my problem and that I had to get back to Athens but could move my boat without the filter, which was at the airport etc. He listened sympathetically, and promised to talk to his clients and see what he can do for me.
+I explain to him my problem and that I had to get back to Athens but could not move my boat without the filter, which was at the airport etc. He listened sympathetically, and promised to talk to his clients and see what he can do for me.
 Amazingly he came back in 15 minutes.
-He has made other arrangements for his fare and he was now free to take me to the airport.
+He had made other arrangements for his fare and he was now free to take me to the airport.

 The taxi driver was very talkative during the long drive to and from the airport.
 He is a retired seaman, like at least half of the island’s male population.
 After many stories from his days in the merchant marine, with harrowing adventures in Malta and Gibraltar, he focused on the local lore.
 A big holiday for the island, in addition to tomorrow’s St. Gerasimos day, is August 15 in which they celebrate both the virgin Mary and one of St. Gerasimos’ miracles: